BetterDiscord/docs/docs/plugins/advanced/patching.md

 targetUser(); // Now logs "green"
 ```

-This code has the some effect as before, causing `targetUser` to instead log `green`.
+This code has the same effect as before, causing `targetUser` to instead log `green`.
 But lets take a closer look at the highlighted line.
 We have a call to `BdApi.Patcher.instead` which indicates we want to create an `instead` patch.
 We pass it `"MyPlugin"` which is an identifier used later to help removed all your patches with `BdApi.Patcher.unpatchAll`.
 Then we give it the target object `someObject` and the key of our target inside that object `yourTarget` and our new function to override the original.
 BetterDiscord takes care of the rest and even allows other plugins to patch on top of yours.

 ## Examples